jlegrande/wxquick/README.md

 wxquick
 =======

 wxquick is a declarative layer on top of wxPython, similar to QML for Qt.
-The goal is to take the drudgery and boilerplate out of building wxPython GUIs.
+The goal is to simplify the building of wxPython GUIs.

 Hello World: